sarvamai/uidai-deployment/terraform/README.md

 ### 3. Node Selector in Terraform

    - Update the `fabric/variables.tf` file to include the node selector labels.
-The default label `type=sarvam` will be used to schedule the pods on the labeled nodes:
+The default label `type=sarvam` will be used to schedule the pods on the labeled nodes, You can ignore if node labeled as sarvam, or change the variable value in models and fabric to the one set for the DGX node.

    ```hcl
    variable "node_selector_labels" {